bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 ## Overview

-In this module, students will learn about one of the most important programming paradigms, Object-Oriented Programming (OOP).
-Students will also learn how to write tests before writing code, a practice known as test-driven development (TDD).
+In this module, students will learn about an important programming paradigm, object-oriented programming (OOP).
+They will also learn how to write tests before writing code, a practice known as test-driven development (TDD).

 In this week's virtual classes, you'll discuss test-driven development, mocking using Jest, and ES6 classes.